-Remaining consistent with goals of implementing evidence-based practices to best serve the needs of the offender population and reduce recidivism for those struggling with substance addiction, especially opiate addiction, the use of evidence-based medication assisted treatments will be further researched with goals of incorporating these treatments into the Justice Reinvestment Treatment Supervision plan.
+Remaining consistent with goals of implementing evidence-based practices to best serve the needs of the offender population and reduce recidivism for those struggling with substance addiction, especially opiate addiction, the use of evidence-based medication-assisted treatment will be further researched with goals of incorporating these treatments into the Justice Reinvestment Treatment Supervision plan.

-The EVIDENCE-BASED PRACTICES AND QUALITY ASSURANCE EFFORT involves the DJCS' Office of Research and Strategic Planning (ORSP) to develop policy and procedures, field trainings, quality control, and empirical research.
+The Evidence-Based Practices and Quality Assurance Effort involves the DJCS' Office of Research and Strategic Planning (ORSP) to develop policy and procedures, field trainings, quality control, and empirical research.